crobi/rpg-cards/README.md

 License
 =======

-This generator is provided under the terms of the MIT License
+This generator is provided under the terms of the MIT License.

 Icons are made by various artists, available at [http://game-icons.net](http://game-icons.net).
 They are provided under the terms of the Creative Commons 3.0 BY license.